 Vampire Kiss Cocktail

-To convert the recipe, use the slider in the recipe card to adjust how many servings you’d like to make.
+Want to scale the recipe with ease?
+Just use the handy slider in the recipe card to adjust the servings.

 Helpful tips